Video content is powerful.

 Next, use the search bar to find your marketing video.
 Or, if you haven’t yet uploaded your video, click the link to upload it on YouTube.

 Once your video appears, select it by clicking on it.

 Step 7: Configure Your YouTube AdWords Video Ad

 Lastly, you need to select your video format.

 AdWords will show you which options are available based on the campaign selections you’ve made up to this point.

 Then, make sure to add your URLs, CTA, and headline.

 In this example, we’re choosing an in-stream ad format.
 Remember, in-stream video ads have a companion display banner.
-So in this case, you can upload an image or let AdWords automatically generate one using videos from your channel.
+So in this case, you can upload an image or let AdWords automatically generate one using videos from your YouTube channel.